SteelCompendium/data-md-dse/Bestiary/Human Apprentice Mage.md

   t1: 2 lightning damage
   t2: 4 lightning damage
   t3: 5 lightning damage
+  effects:
+  - name: Effect
-  effect: If the apprentice mage doesn’t use a maneuver or a move action this turn,
-    the target is [[Slowed|slowed]] (EoT).
+    effect: If the apprentice mage doesn’t use a maneuver or a move action this turn, the target is [[Slowed|slowed]] (EoT).

 ~~~